UnfoldedInc/deck.gl-native/README.md

 ## Setting up a Development Environment

-Development can be done on MacOS which is the primary environment, or Linux, which is supported mainly for CI testing.
+Development can be done on macOS which is the primary environment, or Linux, which is supported mainly for CI testing.
 (Windows is not a supported dev env.)

-For a quick setup:
-- Run `./scripts/bootstrap-repos.sh` **once** (before cloning the deck.gl-native repo) in the folder where you want repos installed.
-This will clone key repos, set up vcpkg package manager and build the dawn libraries.
-- On OSX, run `./scripts/bootstrap.sh` (inside the deck.gl-native repo!) when you need to install any new dependencies (e.g. after pulling master from the deck.gl-native repo).
-- On Linux, run `./scripts/bootstrap-linux.sh` instead of `./scripts/bootstrap.sh`.
+All the dependencies for macOS and Linux are bundled in a dependency repository that's being used as a submodule.
+In order to clone the appropriate submodules while cloning this repo, make sure you clone it recursively like so: `git clone --recursive [URL to Git repo]`.
+Alternatively, if you already cloned the repo without its submodules, you can run `git submodule update --init --recursive` in order to get them.

 Detailed instructions below.